Looking to the Future: The Rhetorical Roundhouse Network

-What started as a creative outlet during the interminable stress of grad school life is quickly becoming my first major Digital Humanities project.
-Rhetorical Roundhouse aims to bring together Humanities scholars as well as martial artists to discover the connections between these two fields.
+What started as a creative outlet during the interminable stress of grad school life quickly became my first major Digital Humanities project.
+Rhetorical Roundhouse aims to bring together scholars as well as martial artists to discover the connections between these two fields.
 This project does the work of preserving cultural heritage while simultaneously offering a space for scholarly and public collaboration.
 My vision is that Rhetorical Roundhouse will become a hub for academics and practitioners alike, one that foster knowledge production and creative expression, one that celebrates the harmony of opposites and the beauty of agonism.

 From Ancient Greece to the Modern Olympics, the beautiful struggle still persists through sport.

 At it's core, Rhetorical Roundhouse is born from Tae Kwon Do.
 Although Korean by birth, Tae Kwon Do is an international phenomenon and, since its formalization after the Korean War, it has quickly become one of the world’s most popular martial arts.
 This is due, in part, to its inception as an Olympic competition in 2000, and the increased marketability of combat sports in the twenty-first century.

 This Digital Humanities project, however, will remind practitioners and scholars the world over that Tae Kwon Do offers much more than just an organized system of fighting techniques.
 The art embodies many fundamental Daoist principles which connect it with Japanese and Chinese rhetorical traditions.
 To contribute to the knowledge of how martial arts can operationalize and enact cultural philosophies, this project places videos of Tae Kwon Do forms practice, oral histories of practitioners, and creative responses to the art at the forefront of the user’s experience.